gabehollombe-aws/step-functions-workshop/website/content/_index.md

     ![Parallel check pending](images/workflow-vis-parallel-pending.png)

-3. Submit an application with our test unprocessable name to see the parallel data checking state throw the error and route to the state to flag an application as unprocessable.
+Step 3.
+Submit an application with our test unprocessable name to see the parallel data checking state throw the error and route to the state to flag an application as unprocessable.
 Run:
     ```bash
     sls invoke -f SubmitApplication --data='{ "name": "UNPROCESSABLE_DATA", "address": "123 Street" }'
     ```